kcloudy0717/Kaguya/README.md

   - Rigid Body: Adds rigidbody physics to the entity and can be applied forces and velocities
     - Static Rigid Body
     - Dynamic Rigid Body
-- Custom scene serialization using json
-- Asynchronous resource loading
-- Bindless resource
-- Utilization of graphics and asynchronous compute queues
-- Acceleration structure compaction
-- Custom and efficient binary format for streaming meshes and meshlets

 # Goals